 Level 2 maps of Vesta's composition were developed by the Dawn Geochemistry team.
 These were submitted to the PDS and have been certified.
 Maps include the abundance of H, Fe, thermal, epithermal, fast, and high-energy-gamma-ray counting rates.
-Level 2 maps of Ceres' composition will be produced following the completion of the Ceres LAMO observations.
+Level 2 maps of Ceres include the concentrations of H and Fe and the uncorrected and correcting counting data from which the concentrations were derived.
+The data reduction and analysis methods are described by Prettyman et al. (2017), Supplementary Materials..